openfootball/worldcup.json/README.md

-## Automate, Automate, Automate
+## Updates / Contributions Welcome - Please Update the Source Text Files

-Note: The JSON files get (auto-)generated using the football.db datasets, thus, please do NOT edit the JSON files but the source files in the world cup (and friends) repos e.g.:
+Note: The JSON files get (auto-)generated using the football.db datasets, thus, **please do NOT edit the JSON files but the source text files in the world cup (and friends) repos** e.g.:

 - World Cups in [`/world-cup`](https://github.com/openfootball/world-cup)
 - National Teams in [`/national-teams`](https://github.com/openfootball/national-teams)
 - Stadiums in [`/stadiums`](https://github.com/openfootball/stadiums)
 - and so on

+Note: For the World Cup 2018 please update the source text file [`/world-cup/2018--russia/cup.txt`](https://github.com/openfootball/world-cup/blob/master/2018--russia/cup.txt) for the group stage and
+[`/world-cup/2018--russia/cup_finals.txt`](https://github.com/openfootball/world-cup/blob/master/2018--russia/cup_finals.txt) for the knockout (quarter-finals, semi-finals, etc.) stage.

+## Automate, Automate, Automate

 If all works (almost) daily updates get pushed by yorobot.
 See the [`yorobot/football.db`](https://github.com/yorobot/football.db) build scripts for